A day in the life of a Speech Pathologist

 12:45 – 1:45pm

-During the assessment, we trial different food consistencies and decide that my client should eat minced and moist food until he has a videofluoroscopy (swallowing X-ray) for further analysis.
-I also gained the client’s consent to refer him to one of our dietitians to review his food intake, as he has told me that he has lost weight over the past 3 months.
+During the assessment, we trial different food consistencies and decide that my customer should eat minced and moist food until he has a videofluoroscopy (swallowing X-ray) for further analysis.
+I also gained the customer’s consent to refer him to one of our dietitians to review his food intake, as he has told me that he has lost weight over the past 3 months.

 We also trial some adaptive equipment as part of the assessment and decide that an angled spoon and scoop plate will support him to eat food independently and with minimal mess.
 I will complete an application to fund these equipment items, as well as the referral to the dietitian when I am back in the office.